yogeshojha/rengine/README.md

 You can submit issues related to this project, but you should do it in a way that helps developers to resolve it as quickly as possible.

-For that, you need to add as much valuable informations as possible.
+For that, you need to add as much valuable information as possible.

-You can have this valuable informations by doing this steps :
+You can have this valuable information by following these steps:

 - Go to the root of the git cloned project
-- Edit `web/entrypoint.sh` and add at the top `export DEBUG=1` This should give you this result
+- Edit `web/entrypoint.sh` and add `export DEBUG=1` at the top This should give you this result

   ```python
   #!/bin/bash